 Adults of all ages enjoy the practice of Aikido.
 It may be easier to start as a younger adult; especially given the mistakes that are sometimes made.
 However, many individuals in their 50's and even several in their 60's have successfully started training in Aikido.
 A positive attitude is more important than physical ability.
 Classes are structured to allow students to practice in a way that is appropriate for their own level and abilities.
 Training is physically challenging, but not harsh.

 Most people train two or three times a week.
 It takes a little more perseverance, but some adults train once a week.
-Then there are those who have the luxury of a schedule that allows them to train 4 or even 6 times a week.
 You can look at the Locations, Times & Fees section to see the options for training.

-Teens age 15 and up may train in classes with adults on a monthly basis, usually twice a week.
+Teens age 15 and up may train in classes with adults.
 Younger teens also have the option to train in the youth classes if they choose.